IoT and ITSM: smarter asset management for better service delivery

 Why IoT integration matters for asset management

-Traditional asset management usually tells you what assets you have.
-It does not always tell you how those assets are performing right now.
+Traditional asset management usually tells you what assets you have, but it does not always tell you how those assets are performing right now.
 That gap creates problems.

 A server can be overheating before anyone notices.
 A printer can be close to failure before a user opens a ticket.
 A network device in a branch office can start behaving erratically without visibility from the central IT team.
+IoT integration helps close that gap.

 How IoT and ITSM work together

-Instead of waiting for a user to report an issue, the platform can respond to real-time data by launching workflows automatically.
-That may include incident creation, alert routing, escalation, maintenance scheduling, or updating the asset record with new operational insights.
+An ITSM platform becomes significantly more valuable when it is connected to live operational signals from physical assets.
+Instead of waiting for a user to report an issue, the platform can respond to real-time data by launching workflows automatically: incident creation, alert routing, escalation, maintenance scheduling, or updating the asset record with new operational insights.

 Rather than treating asset management and service management as separate efforts, IoT helps bring them together in a more connected operating model.